Jim Dowd (ice hockey): Early life, high school and college

 Dowd helped Brick Township High School win the New Jersey State Interscholastic Athletic Association ice hockey title for the 1985–86 season.
 In his senior year, he broke the national scholastic scoring record, finishing with a four-year tally of 375 points (189 goals and 186 assists).

-Dowd was selected in the eighth round, 149th overall, by the New Jersey Devils in the 1987 NHL Entry Draft.
+Dowd was selected in the eighth round, 149th overall, by the New Jersey Devils in the 1987 NHL entry draft.
 He went to Lake Superior State University in the fall of 1987.
 In his four years with the Lakers men's ice hockey team, competing in the Central Collegiate Hockey Association (CCHA), Dowd was a prolific scorer, earning selections to the NCAA West Second All-American and CCHA Second All-Star Teams in 1990 and the NCAA West First All-American and CCHA First All-Star Teams in 1991.
 He was also named the CCHA's "Player of the Year" in 1991.
 He was a member of the Lakers's 1988 NCAA Championship squad.

 Pro hockey career

 New Jersey Devils and the Stanley Cup

 After college, Dowd joined New Jersey's American Hockey League (AHL) affiliate at the time, the Utica Devils.
 He became the first New Jersey native to play for the New Jersey Devils when he made his NHL debut during the season.
 He spent the 1991–92 and the seasons in the AHL, with single-game NHL appearances in both seasons.
-As a top scorer with the AHL's Albany River Rats (the Devils' subsequent AHL affiliate) in the season, Dowd made impressive appearances with the Devils, collecting 5 goals and 10 assists in 15 regular season games, and 2 goals and 6 assists in 19 games during their playoff run.
+As a top scorer with the AHL's Albany River Rats (the Devils' subsequent AHL affiliate) in the season, Dowd made impressive appearances with the Devils, collecting five goals and ten assists in 15 regular season games, and two goals and six assists in 19 games during their playoff run.
 The labor dispute shortened the season, which was further shortened for Dowd when a shoulder injury and surgery caused him to miss 35 games.
-However, the highlight of Dowd's career with the Devils came in Game 2 of the 1995 Stanley Cup Finals.
+However, the highlight of Dowd's career with the Devils came in game two of the 1995 Stanley Cup Final.
 With 1:24 left in regulation, he scored the game-winning goal, giving the Devils a 2–0 series lead over the Detroit Red Wings to take back home to New Jersey.
 The Devils completed the sweep at home for their first Stanley Cup Championship.
 Dowd became the first New Jersey native to both play and win the Stanley Cup for the Devils franchise.